HarryDulaney/Spreadsheet-Buddy/README.md

  _Do you have mad awesome Java programming skills?
 Or are you a wizard at making reactive UI's with JavaFx?_

-_Would you like to help create a Java based open source program that can handle workbooks just like MSExcel?_
+_Would you like to help developers create Java based spreadsheet utilities?
-__Join us!__
+__Contribute to Spreadsheet-Buddy!__

 Pull requests are very welcome!
 ____